WDI-SEA/react-explainer/README.md

 Most major updates to languages or frameworks take multiple years for popular adoption to start, but with React, because the update was easy to implement and a substantial improvement in preformance/readability, popular adoption started almost imediately.

+This means a lot of companies are actively udating their React codebases to use functional components from class based ones; others continue to use class based components, and other, still, started with functional components entirely.

 Class Based Component | Functional Component
 --- | ---
 ![Class Based Component Example](class_based_component.png) | ![Functional Component Example](functional_component.png)